-Commenting on the National Audit Office report, Investigation into changes to Community Rehabilitation Company Contracts, out today, the Director of the Centre for Crime and Justice Studies, Richard Garside, said:
+Our Director, Richard Garside, has commented on the National Audit Office report, Investigation into changes to Community Rehabilitation Company Contracts, which is published today.

 The government admitted some months ago that it had bailed out the struggling private probation companies.
 Thanks to the National Audit Office, we now know that the bail-out was worth a third of a billion pounds.
 It is unlikely to be the last bail-out the government will make before the current contracts come to an end in early 2022.